onurpolattimur/CallerID-via-Bluetooth-supporting-IOS-Android/README.md

-#  CallerID via BT supporting IOS and Android using AT Commands
+#  Call Info via BT supporting IOS and Android using AT Commands

 After doing some research on the topic, I found out that no such a thing has been done.
 On many forums people wrote that no such a thing is possible, as getting call information via Bluetooth on not unlocked IOS.
 It made me even more curious so I decided to dig deaper.
 After a short while I discovered AT Commands and started solving the case.